equivalent/equivalent.github.io/_posts/til/2019-10-11-retry-active-job-sidekiq-when-exception.md

 ```

 The issue here is that we are keeping the execution within the same
 thread.
-That means if the backeng logic will waste time on retry several
+That means if the backend logic will waste time on retry several
-seconds this will increase the actual execution of our production code.
+seconds this will increase the actual execution of the entire Job.

 In other words our Job may time out.